libocca/occa/README.md

 ## Performance, Portability, Transparency

 OCCA is an open source, portable, and vendor neutral framework for parallel programming on heterogeneous platforms.
-The OCCA API provides unified models for—such as a device, memory, or kernel—which are common to other programming models.
+The OCCA API provides unified models for concepts—such as a device, memory, or kernel—which are common to other programming models.
 The OCCA Kernel Language (OKL) enables the creation of portable device kernels using a directive-based extension to the C-language.

 Mission critical computational science and engineering applications from the public and private sectors rely on OCCA.
 Notable users include the U.S. Department of Energy and Royal Dutch Shell.